cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 ![[Pasted image 20240326161620.png]]

+The flag for this part is `FLG_PT4{FINALLY_YOU_FOUND_ME}`

 ## Approach 2

-We can use also another approach.
+**I tried also another approach to take the correct username, that is really interesting.**

 In this one we analyze the native code and we try to reproduce the function `o_54832dacb65f7c6e96c8b10f0795d249` using a C "script".

+We know from Ghidra that the code of `o_54832dacb65f7c6e96c8b10f0795d249` is:
 ```C

 void o_54832dacb65f7c6e96c8b10f0795d249(void)